sf-wdi-19-20/modules/w10_d4_0_interview_practice/README.md

 ## Process

 Pair up!
 One person will act as the interviewer, while the other will act as the interviewee.
 Switch off after each question.
-The interviewer may reference the solutions.
+The interviewer may reference the solutions and give hints.

 Be thinking about <a href="http://www.amazon.com/Cracking-Coding-Interview-6th-Edition/dp/0984782850" target="_blank">Cracking the Coding Interview</a>'s "Five Steps to a Technical Question", paraphrased below: